wanchana-ae/vcftools-snpEff-pipeline/README.md

 ```
 ## 📝 CSV Format

+### ⚠️ The first line (header) will be skipped automatically.

+### ⚠️ CSV must be comma-separated.

 The input CSV must contain the following columns:
 ```
 chr,from_bp,to_bp,out
 1,15346352,15347941,Os01g0372500